Lighthouses of the United States: New Jersey

 attacks of 2001, the interior of the statue reopened in August 2004.
 Google

-has a street view and an aerial
+has a street view and a satellite

 view.
 Located on Liberty Island (formerly Bedloe's Island) in New York